 10 Safety Essentials to Keep in Your Car This Summer

 Road trips have been an American passion since the Griswolds packed up the family truckster and headed to Wally World.
-In 2021, about 85% of travelers intend to drive to their destination.
+In a recent survey, nearly 8 in 10 Americans said they've been on a road trip in the past five years.
 If you’re gearing up to hit the road this year, be sure to read on.
 We’ve researched dozens of safety items to find the top ten things you should keep in your car.

 1. Water